Recycling centre registration FAQs

-No, you can make as many visits to the sites as you wish as long as you’re only disposing of your own Household Waste that comes from the property you have registered with.
-However the Recycling Centre staff have an obligation to ensure that the sites are not being used by traders, so you may at times be asked about the source of your waste, and asked to fill in a trade waste disclaimer form to confirm where the waste came from.
+No, you can make as many visits to the sites as you wish as long as you’re only disposing of your own household waste that comes from the property you have registered with.
+However, recycling centre staff have an obligation to ensure that the sites are not being used by traders, so you may at times be asked about the source of your waste, and asked to fill in a Household Waste Declaration form to confirm where the waste came from.

 Won’t this encourage fly tipping?

 We do not believe there will be an increase in fly tipping as this is illegal, and the vast majority of people are law abiding.
 Most instances of fly tipping is waste deposited by unscrupulous small traders, and therefore would not be accepted at the Recycling Centres anyway.